PrismLauncherCommunity/CommunityPack/README.md

-# The Official Modpack For The Prism Launcher Community Modpack
+# The Official Modpack For The Prism Launcher Community